Acceleration and Deceleration Brain Injury

 Diffuse Axonal Injury

 This refers to widespread white matter damage in the brain.
-Your brain’s white matter consists of axon bundles, which, similar to computer wires, are responsible for connecting the different brain areas.
+Your brain’s white matter consists of axon bundles, similar to computer wires, connecting the different brain areas.
 DAI results from shearing forces that tear, twist, or stretch the axon bundles.

-The problem is that DAIs are usually microscopic, which means that standard neuroimaging techniques cannot easily detect them.
+The problem is that DAIs are usually microscopic, meaning standard neuroimaging techniques cannot easily detect them.
 Severe DAIs, on the other hand, can be detected using an MRI (magnetic resonance imaging) machine.
-DAIs could injure various brain areas and often occur with mild TBIs, but could likewise occur with severe TBIs.
+DAIs could injure various brain areas and often occur with mild TBIs but could likewise occur with severe TBIs.

 Focal Contusions

 These are swelling or bruising in tiny, specific brain areas.
-Focal contusions are also typically called coup injuries, in which bruising occurs directly under the trauma site, and contrecoup injuries, in which bruising occurs on the particular area of the brain that’s opposite the impact site.
+Focal contusions are also typically called coup injuries, in which bruising occurs directly under the trauma site, and contrecoup injuries, in which bruising occurs on the particular brain area opposite the impact site.
 But coup-contrecoup injuries can also occur when the brain shakes back and forth, leading to bruising on both sides of your brain.

 Intracranial Hematomas